-Applicable Provided General Submission Requirements Application Form Completed and signed application form.
+Applicable Provided General Submission Requirements 1 Application Form Completed and signed application form.
 At a minimum, the landowner must sign the form.
 If an agent is representing the landowner, the agent must also sign the form.
 Application Fee Non-refundable administrative fee as per category on the current year fee schedule attached to permit application at time of submission.
 Electronically Submitted All materials submitted electronically either through email or digital transfer.
 Project Description Description of, and rationale for, the proposed works including discussion of other alternatives considered.
 If a replacement structure is proposed, details regarding the current conditions of the existing structure are requested.
 Photographs Photographs of the watercourse, banks, adjacent vegetation and/or representative vegetation communities (if applicable) and existing crossing (if applicable) during ice-free conditions.
-Drawings Digital drawings and () hard copy sets of all drawings, folded to 81⁄2" x 11" in standard metric scale.
+Drawings Digital drawings and () hard copy sets of all drawings, folded to $8\frac{1}{2}$ " x 11" in standard metric scale.
 See 'Drawing Requirements' section.
 Reports Digital reports and () hard copies of reports listed under 'Technical Study Requirements'.
 Qualified Persons Where a drawing or report is required to be prepared by a P.Geo., P.Eng., OALA, or OLS, it must be stamped, dated and signed.

 Applicable Provided Digital Copies Technical drawings and plans provided in pdf format unless requested otherwise (i.e. the most recent version of AutoCAD).
 GIS data and mapping should be submitted in an acceptable ESRI format and be properly georeferenced to real world coordinates (i.e., NAD83, UTM, Zone 17).
 It is highly desirable that mapping related data be submitted in ArcGIS Geodatabase format, containing all spatial, attribute, metadata and spatial joins/data rules.
 ESRI shape file format is an acceptable alternative.
-Topographic Survey Detailed topographic survey of the site by an OLS or qualified P.Eng. extending a minimum 15m upstream and downstream of the limits of the proposed crossing, with information collected at 1m intervals along the creek.
-The survey is to identify/confirm/include items such as: • Creek inverts, creek thalweg • Stream bank locations (top and bottom of bank • Existing crossing details (low cord; obvert/invert, wing-walls, parapet walls, etc.) • Observed water level Date surveyed, etc. Plan View(s) Plan view(s) showing existing conditions and proposed development conditions including: Detailed grading (clearly illustrate how the proposed works will blend in with the undisturbed areas) Limit of work/disturbance Watercourse (bankfull width) Location of boreholes Culvert/Bridges Watercourse features Vegetation Conservation Halton staked wetland limit Structures/buildings Utilities/infrastructure Location of cross-sections and profile views, etc. Aerial Photograph(s) Plan view of the proposed works and limits of disturbance (or other, specifically), superimposed over top of a recent aerial photograph of the site.
-Please specify date of imagery.
+Topographic Survey Detailed topographic survey of the site by an OLS extending a minimumm upstream and downstream of the limits of the proposed crossing, with information collected at 1m intervals along the creek.
+The survey is to identify/confirm/include items such as: Creek inverts, creek thalweg Stream bank locations (top and bottom of bank Existing crossing details (low cord; obvert/invert, wing-walls, parapet walls, etc.) Observed water level Survey datum Dams/weirs/knick points Dams/weirs/knick points Slopes/valley walls/retaining walls (top and bottom of bank) Limits of wetland, staked by Conservation Halton Ditch lines Benchmarks Date surveyed, etc. Plan View(s) Plan view(s) showing existing conditions and proposed development conditions including: • Detailed grading (clearly illustrate how the proposed works will blend in with the undisturbed areas) • Culvert/Bridges • Limit of work/disturbance • Vegetation • Watercourse (bankfull width) • Conservation Halton staked wetland limit • Location of boreholes • Utilities/infrastructure • Meander belt • Location of regulated features, regulation limits and applicable setbacks, specifically: Aerial Photograph(s)